Constitutive Manifold Neural Networks: Stochastic heat transfer

-The main goal of this study is to quantify the uncertainty in $T(\varx, \varEvent)$ given a known description of $\varTensor(\varEvent)$.
-As a probabilistic description of $\varTensor(\varEvent)$ is not straightforward due to the non-Euclidean structure, we first present a model for the parameter space, and then outline the procedure required for quantifying the uncertainty in of the temperature field $\varTemp(\varx, \varEvent)$.
+The primary objective of this study is to quantify the uncertainty in the temperature field $T(\varx, \varEvent)$ given a known stochastic description of $\varTensor(\varEvent)$.
+Since defining a probabilistic description of $\varTensor(\varEvent)$ is non-trivial due to its non-Euclidean (manifold) structure, we first introduce a suitable parametrization of the tensor-valued random variables, and subsequently outline the procedure for propagating this uncertainty to the temperature field $\varTemp(\varx, \varEvent)$.